The Emotion Sensation Feeling Wheel

 Researchers have found that emotions come to be in two ways: “bottom-up” experience, described above, where particular body sensations inform our awareness that something is going on emotionally.
 There’s also “top-down” emotional experience, that’s when information – like finding out we’re not getting a promotion we wanted or being rejected by a romantic partner – creates a cognitive awareness of emotion that then moves down into the body.
 Because emotional experience moves in two directions, people who struggle to feel, name, and express their emotions should seek recovery on multiple levels as well.

-Get a professionally printed poster, a mug, or this design printed on a throw pillow via my shop
+Get this design on a professionally printed poster, a mug, or on a throw pillow via my shop

 This chart can be helpful for starting conversations that begin to make connections on a cognitive level – kind of like top-down emotional experience.
 It’s my hope that this chart will be used in holistic work to engage the conscious logical brain, the body, and the emotional–limbic brain.

 This worksheet has the outer ring blank for customizing to an individual’s own body.
 Worksheet pack includes 8.5×11″ worksheet, 11×11″ (tiles to two pages), and an XXL file for large format poster printing (excellent for a hands-on group or IOP activity).

 Printing tip: For smooth, crisp lines on a standard 8.5 x 11 page, set the following in your printer settings: 1. select “fit to page,” 2. choose “high-quality printing.”